a-repko/trento-testing/README.md

 "git clone ssh://git@github.com/a-repko/trento-testing testing"

-- where "testing" is the name of directory which will be created in you actual directory, and will contain the contents of this repository
+- where "testing" is the name of directory which will be created in you current directory, and will contain the contents of this repository
-- when you do some changes, you can send them by running (in the directory "testing", or whatever) first
+- when you do some changes, you can send them by running (in the directory "testing", or whatever you chose) first

 "git add file1 file2 file3"